DarinaKasprisinova/weather-temperature-app/README.md

 You have option to choose from the list of Slovak cities.
 ![image](https://github.com/DarinaKasprisinova/weather-temperature-app/assets/61416662/b39c42c6-7a65-4233-9eb5-c1cc69b65ab4)
-And also you have an option to type your desired city an clicking enter.
+And also you have an option to type your desired city and clicking enter.
 ![image](https://github.com/DarinaKasprisinova/weather-temperature-app/assets/61416662/6fd96a2b-38e4-4127-89b4-f202051e41bd)

 You can change units from metric to imperial and vice versa by clicking the button
 ![image](https://github.com/DarinaKasprisinova/weather-temperature-app/assets/61416662/03bf0d95-a82f-4b4c-80df-e8e31e7d56b8)

 I have these background that change depending on temperature.
 I have really hottest, hot, cold and freezing background.

 When the temperature is below 5°C or 41°F (including) the background will be freezing.

 When the temperature is below 14°C or 57°F (including) the background will be cold.

 When the temperature is below 22°C or 72°F (including) the background will be hot.

 When the temperature is over 5°C or 41°F the background will be hottest.

 Freezing